confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-stream.md

 !!! note
     Available starting in version `0.28.3-RC7`.

 The retention specified in milliseconds in the backing topic.

-You must set this property if you create a stream without an existing topic, and the statement fails if the topic doesn't exist.
+If you create a stream without an existing topic, `RETENTION_MS` is set to the broker default log retention.

 You can't change the retention on an existing stream.
 To change the retention, you have these options: